New Results on the Polyak Stepsize: Tight Convergence Analysis and Universal Function Classes: Introduction

-In this paper, we show that the known convergence rates for {\plgd} are indeed tight by constructing worst-case functions.
+Our paper provides a two-fold answer to the above question.
+On the one hand, we show that the known convergence rates for {\plgd} are indeed tight by constructing worst-case functions.
 On the other hand, we demonstrate that under floating-point arithmetic, {\plgd} can automatically leverage numerical error to escape this worst-case behavior.
 This interesting phenomenon explains the superior empirical performance of {\plgd} in practice.
-Theoretically, the strong performance of {\plgd} is attributed to its inherent adaptivity, a crucial property for modern optimization methods \citep{malitsky2020adaptive,gao2024gradient,li2025simple,he2025history}. \cite{hazan2019revisiting} showed that the Polyak stepsize is simultaneously adaptive to both smooth and nonsmooth regimes, encompassing general convex as well as strongly convex objectives. \cite{mishkin2024directional} further established that it adapts to directional smoothness.
-More recently, \cite{orabona2025new} demonstrated that the Polyak stepsize also adapts to the curvature of a surrogate function induced by the original objective.
+Theoretically, the strong performance of {\plgd} is attributed to its inherent adaptivity, a crucial property for modern optimization methods~\citep{malitsky2020adaptive,gao2024gradient,li2025simple,he2025history}.~\cite{hazan2019revisiting} showed that the Polyak stepsize is simultaneously adaptive to both smooth and nonsmooth regimes, encompassing general convex as well as strongly convex objectives.~\cite{mishkin2024directional} further established that it adapts to directional smoothness.
+More recently,~\cite{orabona2025new} demonstrated that the Polyak stepsize also adapts to the curvature of a surrogate function induced by the original objective.
 Inspired by these results, we further advance this line of research and provide a comprehensive answer to the following question:

-\paragraph{Contributions.} This work answers the above two questions.
+\paragraph{Contributions} This work answers the above two questions.
 To address the first question, we construct a simple two-dimensional quadratic function.
 Our proof strategy relies on choosing a specific initial point such that the Polyak stepsize reduces to a constant stepsize along the trajectory in the strongly convex case.
 Subsequently, we derive the worst-case functions for the general convex and {\hd} smooth cases by adapting this quadratic function.
 Based on this construction, we establish the tightness of the linear convergence rate for strongly convex functions, the $\cO(1/K)$ rate for general convex functions, and the $\cO(1/K^{(\nu + 1)/2})$ rate for $\nu$-{\hd} smooth objectives.
-We then show that under floating-point arithmetic, {\polyak} escapes this worst-case behavior.
+We then show that under floating-point arithmetic, {\plgd} escapes this worst-case behavior.